 Photos

-This photo was taken at the top of Long Head Point Trail on a hiking trip with my mentor, Dr. Yan, at The New River Gorge.
+This photo was taken at the top of Long Head Point Trail on a hiking trip with Dr. Yan at The New River Gorge.

 Here I am pictured working in the lab in the Biomedical Sciences Building on the campus of Marshall University.